 In this online game your child can practice counting and improve fraction skills while helping Peg make the perfect pizzas for her friends.

 By gathering information Olive narrows down what time frame she did something to upset O'Brian during.

 Once you start looking for patterns, you will start to find them everywhere.
 There are patterns in colors, shapes, sounds, dances and even daily routines!
 Learning patterns is a skill that translates directly into algebraic thinking, so by exploring these ideas now, you will be setting the stage for bigger math ideas later.Learn More

-Your child can learn about surveys and bar graphs as Francine tries to decide what to drop on the Electric Company,
+Your child can learn aout surveys and pie charts as Francine decides how to distract the Electric Company.

 Help Your Child Learn to Love Math with Peg + Cat